0x2bc/Joystream/Giza_Test_By_0x2bc.md

-### Tested Items
-- Giza node installation
+### Scope Of Testing

+1) Giza Node (DONE)
+2) Storage Node
+3) Distribution Node
+4) CLI Commands
+5) Others

-### Node Installation
+### 1. Giza Node

 #### Summary

-I was not able to install Giza node with setup.md manual.
+I was not able to install Giza node using `setup.md` manual.
+Specifically I was stuck at the following step `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo +nightly-2021-03-24 build --release`

-I've tried on 2 different servers (Linode VPS and Contabo VPS), but have the same result.
+I've tried on 2 different servers (Linode VPS and Contabo VPS), but with no luck.
+I've tried to fix the problem in different ways (see `Detailed Info` section) but nothing helped me.

-My node named 0x2bc-giza-release is on the Telemetry website now https://telemetry.joystream.org/#list/Joystream%20Testnet%20giza-staging-october-21

-Server configs:
+I've used on 2 different servers with the following configs:
 - Linode VPS  - Ubuntu 20.04.3 LTS
 - Contabo VPS - Ubuntu 18.04.6 LTS
+    CPU: 10 vCPU Cores
+    RAM: 60 GB RAM
+    STORAGE: 1.6 TB SSD

+Names of my nodes on the Telemetry website:
+- 0x2bc-giza-release
+- 0x2bc-giza-release-2nd-node

 #### Detailed Info

-Got an error
+Following  `setup.md` manual on the step  `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo +nightly-2021-03-24 build --release` I've got an error

 ```